WHO RANDY IS:

 Honesty.
 Commitment.
 Hard-work.
-These are the principles that Randy grew up with as a boy in Chesapeake, Virginia.
-And they are the same principles that set him apart today as a Member of the United States House of Representatives and that have allowed him to gain a reputation at home and in Washington for effective and lasting leadership.
+These are the principles that Randy grew up with as a boy in Chesapeake, VA.
+And they are the same principles that set him apart today as a Member of the United States House of Representatives, and gained him a reputation for solution-based leadership and a commitment to common sense – which is anything but common in Washington, DC.